MedStar Washington Hospital Center's Ethics Committee Celebrates 40 Years of Support for Ethics Excellence!

 Nikki Glover is Administrative Coordinator of the John J. Lynch, MD Center for Ethics.
 She is responsible for the management and administrative flow of the Center in support of all related projects and programming while incorporating the organization’s mission and values.

-Benjamin Krohmal, JD, HEC-C is Acting Director of the John J. Lynch, MD Center for Ethics and is responsible for the daily operations and management of the Center.
+Benjamin Krohmal, JD, HEC-C is Director of the John J. Lynch, MD Center for Ethics and is responsible for the daily operations and management of the Center.
 Krohmal conducts scholarly research in bioethics and serves as a clinical ethics consultant.
 He is an Assistant Professor of Emergency Medicine at Georgetown University School of Medicine.
 Before joining MedStar, Krohmal spent nearly a decade as a senior attorney at a multinational firm, where he specialized in anti-corruption compliance and enforcement and settled the largest international corruption case in the healthcare industry.
-His scholarship addresses topics including COVID-19, physician aid in dying, surrogate decision-making, “dual use” research, international research ethics, and just access to healthcare.
+His scholarship addresses topics including COVID-19, physician aid-in-dying, surrogate decision-making, “dual use” research, international research ethics, and just access to healthcare.
 Krohmal completed a fellowship in the Bioethics Department at the National Institutes of Health, graduated from Boston College Law School (Cum Laude and Order of the Coif) and received a BA in biology and philosophy from the University of Virginia (Highest Honors and Phi Beta Kappa).
 Krohmal is barred in Washington, D.C., and in New York.

 Susannah “Suzy” Lee, JD, MPH, HEC-C is a Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
 In addition to clinical ethics consultation work, she co-chairs the Center’s subcommittee on policy, engages in bioethics research and education, and conducts quality improvement projects.
 Her scholarship addresses patients’ rights, advance care planning, and using the law to as a tool to promote both access to and quality in health care services.
 She completed a Clinical Ethics Fellowship at Wellstar Health System in Atlanta, GA.
 She received her JD from the University of Virginia School of Law, her MPH in Health Policy from the Harvard T.H.
 Chan School of Public Health, and her BA in history from the University of Richmond.
 She completed a Legal and Administrative Fellowship at Ochsner Health System in New Orleans, LA.
 She is barred in the District of Columbia.

-Lucia D. Wocial, PhD, RN, HEC-C is Senior Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
+Lucia D. Wocial, PhD, FAAN, RN, HEC-C is Senior Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
 Dr. Wocial has been a registered nurse since 1985.
 Her clinical background is neonatal intensive care, both as a nurse and as a neonatal Clinical Nurse Specialist.
 Her current research focuses on moral distress of professional caregivers, with a particular interest on clinicians who practice in the in-patient setting.
 Prior to joining the Lynch Center, she served as the nurse ethicist and remains a senior affiliate faculty at the Charles Warren Fairbanks Center for Medical Ethics at Indiana University Health) in Indianapolis, Indiana and as an adjunct assistant professor for the Indiana University School of Nursing in Indianapolis.
 She is a certified Healthcare Ethics Consultant and serves on the Commission for Healthcare Clinical Ethics Consultation Certification.
 She is a senior associate faculty for Vital Talk.

 John “Jack” Lynch, MD (1928-2016) founded the Center for Ethics, which developed from the work of the hospital’s ethics committee, also first convened by Dr. Lynch in 1982.
 Dr. Lynch was Associate Director of the Washington Cancer Institute and held the positions of Medical Director for the Center for Ethics, Ethics Committee Chair, and Medical Editor to the Journal of Hospital Ethics throughout his over 50 years at MedStar Washington Hospital Center.
 Dr. Lynch was a pioneer in clinical bioethics, served on countless committees, and published dozens of articles on medical oncology and physician ethics.
 Dr. Lynch argued for the common sense view that an ethical regard for patients, families, and one’s fellow clinical providers was a natural extension of virtuous medical practice.
 In furthering this philosophy, the Moral Courage Awards were established in his name in 2010.
 The John J. Lynch, MD Moral Courage Awards is a yearly hospital program designed to recognize associates and staff at MedStar Washington Hospital Center who have exhibited the virtue of courage while confronted with ethically challenging clinical circumstances.
 The Center for Ethics was named after Dr. Lynch on December 9th, 2016.